HML is proud to offer a wide variety of STEAM programs for youth.

 First come, first served

 On four Mondays this fall, we’ll put out STEAM Ahead To Go bags at the library with a hands-on STEAM activity inside.
 Just drop in any time to grab a bag!
-Later in the week, Bridget will guide you through the activity in a video or a video chat.
+Later in the week, Bridget will guide you through the activity in a video.

 Curious about what STEAM Ahead to Go is like?
 You can see all of our past video tutorials on our YouTube channel.